abelmesfin11/web102_prework/README.md

 The following **optional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
-Added a color and some other features to the three bottons, which are 'show unfunded only', 'show funded only' and 'show all games'.
+Added a color and hover features to style.css to make the three bottons, which are 'show unfunded only', 'show funded only' and 'show all games', more appealing.

 ## Video Walkthrough